Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/erase.rst

 Selecting a Brush
 -----------------

-In the Topbar select the brush to use with the tool.
+In the Tool Settings select the brush to use with the tool.
 The Erase tool uses :doc:`Erase Brush </grease_pencil/modes/draw/tool_settings/brushes/erase_brush>` types (soft, point and stroke).